hsf-training/analysis-essentials/python/methods.md

 to them, and they become unwieldy when there’s complex logic.

 Golden rules:
- - make a function idempotent if possible (stateless, the same input values will return the same output).
+ - Make functions idempotent where possible (stateless, the same input values will return the same output).
 This is of course different for classes.
  - Don't use globals (if anyhow avoidable).
  - Do not alter the input argument if they are mutable.
  - Put a docstring there.
 Probably even before you implement your function.
 This makes it